 I’m stating the bleeding obvious here but those Canadian Prairies, the Great Plains, the breadbasket of the world are incredibly vast.
 Millions of tons of wheat and canola are grown and harvested here and the sheer size of the farms is replicated in the trucks and machinery that drive this billion dollar industry.
 Even the trains that transport the grains are excessive.
 I counted 150 rail cars on one train.

 After two days of driving, I was glad to pull off the road at Winnipeg.
-Winnipeg is a large city and I’m not sure why, but it seems to be the butt of jokes.
-I need a Canadian to enlighten me.
 The winter temps here plummet to -30.
 How do people manage?
-We didn’t see a lot of this city since we were here for just one night, but on our drive through Broadway St, it looked like a place we should have stayed in longer.
+We didn’t see a lot of this city since we were here for just one night, but on our drive through Broadway St, it looked like a place in which we should have stayed longer.

 I don’t usually tout hotels in my blog, but the Fort Garry Hotel deserves a thumbs up.
 It’s heritage listed, built in 1913 for train travellers getting on and off at nearby Union Station and it’s lively inside and out.